PostgreSQL replication settings from a MySQL user perspective

 standby_mode

-By setting standby_mode to on, even after receiving the last wal file and completing processing, it will continue to operate while waiting for the next wal file.
+By turning on standby_mode, even after the last wal file has been received and processing has been completed, the system will continue to operate while waiting for the next wal file

 standby_mode = on